nithyaramakrishnan/data-shield/signing-key.md

 # Signing converted containers
 {: #enclaveos-signer}

-All of the converted containers that are used with {{site.data.keyword.datashield_full}} are signed by an SGX debug key.
-To ensure the security of your applications that run in {{site.data.keyword.datashield_full}}, you must obtain a signing key from Intel to run converted containers on production.
+When a container is converted by {{site.data.keyword.datashield_full}}, it is signed by an Intel SGX debug key.
+However, debug keys are not recommended for use with production ready workloads.
+To ensure the security of your applications, you must obtain a signing key from Intel to run converted containers in production environments.
 {: shortdesc}

 ## Requesting a production signing key
 {: #signing-key-request}